 Clinical Laboratory Science Training Program: Curriculum

 Students participate in lectures and clinical laboratory rotations Monday through Friday, 40 hour per week for 52 weeks, supervised by the teaching coordinators or specialists, section supervisors, bench clinical laboratory scientists, and the program coordinator at all sites.
-Graduates are awarded a certificate of completion, and are eligible to take the national certifying examinations and the state of California licensure examination.
+Graduates are awarded a certificate of completion, and are eligible to take the ASCP national certifying examination.

 A series of didactic lectures is given in the core subject areas throughout the year by UC Davis Health System Pathology staff and faculty in hematology/coagulation, microbiology (bacteriology, parasitology, mycology, virology), urinalysis, clinical chemistry, immunology/serology, and immunohematology.
-Additional lectures are given in laboratory information systems, molecular biology, cytogenetics, reproductive endocrinology and infertility, management, and education.
+Additional lectures are given in laboratory information systems, molecular pathology, cytogenetics, reproductive endocrinology and infertility, management, progenitor laboratory and education.

-Students also participate in clinical laboratory instruction by rotating for specified weeks, and performing routine and specialized test procedures in each laboratory section at UC Davis Health System or the affiliates, Fremont-Rideout Memorial Hospital in Marysville, Sutter Memorial Hospital in Sacramento, and Memorial Medical Center in Modesto.
+Students also participate in clinical laboratory instruction by rotating for specified weeks, and performing routine and specialized test procedures in each laboratory section at UC Davis Health System or the affiliates, Sutter Memorial Hospital in Sacramento, and Memorial Medical Center in Modesto.
 Licensed clinical laboratory scientists, teaching coordinator specialists, and section supervisors provide instruction at the clinical sites.

 Clinical laboratory bench rotations and course descriptions